CCNU-COMPBIO/MD2NMR/README.md

 # MD2NMR
-Written by TW in Jan 2023, Queen's University, Panchenko's Lab.
+Written by Tiejun Wei in Jan 2023, Queen's University, Panchenko's Lab.
-For any enquiries, please contact anna.panchenko@queensu.ca. back up email: t.wei@queensu.ca

 Subsequently modified and updated by Houfang Zhang and Yunhui Peng in July 2025, Central China Normal University.
 For any enquiries, please contact yunhuipeng@ccnu.edu.cn

 ## Description